-The John Hewitt Society has launched the programme for the 31st John Hewitt International Summer School, taking place in The Market Place Theatre, Armagh from Monday 23 to Saturday 28 July.
+The 31st John Hewitt International Summer School took place in The Market Place Theatre, Armagh from Monday 23 to Saturday 28 July 2018.

-Artists, writers, and speakers will also consider the impact of anniversaries on our allegiances, considering what remains constant, what still requires change, and what we can learn from past or different experiences.
+Artists, writers, and speakers also considered the impact of anniversaries on our allegiances, considering what remains constant, what still requires change, and what we can learn from past or different experiences.

 Hewitt once famously described his identity as “Ulster, Irish, British, and European.”

-The 2018 Summer School will once again provide opportunity for new and established writers to develop their talents with masterclasses from Nessa O’Mahony, David Wheatley, Siobhán Campbell, Mary O’Donnell, Bernie McGill, Ferdia Mac Anna and Eoin McNamee.
+Once again the Summer School provided opportunity for new and established writers to develop their talents with masterclasses from Nessa O’Mahony, David Wheatley, Siobhán Campbell, Mary O’Donnell, Bernie McGill, Ferdia Mac Anna and Eoin McNamee.

-The Summer School will be officially opened by former Irish Fianna Fáil politician Dr. Martin Mansergh who served as Minister of State at the Department of Finance and Minister of State for the Arts from 2008 to 2011.
+The Summer School was officially opened by former Irish Fianna Fáil politician Dr. Martin Mansergh who served as Minister of State at the Department of Finance and Minister of State for the Arts from 2008 to 2011.

 Tony Kennedy, chair of The John Hewitt Society, said: “In a year that marks a number of significant anniversaries, and when debate continues on the impact of Brexit on the Irish border and relations in Ireland and throughout Europe, this year’s John Hewitt International Summer School is particularly topical.”

-Damian Smyth, Head of Literature and Drama, said; “John Hewitt’s own contribution to the cultural life of Ireland has been well-documented and his work and spirit lives on through this annual, landmark festival.
+Damian Smyth, Head of Literature and Drama at Arts Council of Northern Ireland, said; “John Hewitt’s own contribution to the cultural life of Ireland has been well-documented and his work and spirit lives on through this annual, landmark festival.
 Once again, we have an impressive array of exceptional artists and events to look forward to.
 We wish the John Hewitt Society all the very best with this year’s programme.”